Emergency department: Nomenclature in English

-Accident and emergency (A&E) is deprecated in the United Kingdom but still in common parlance.
-It is also still in use in Hong Kong.
+Accident and Emergency (A&E) has been the term used in the United Kingdom since the 1980s when the term Casualty was gradually replaced.
+In 2003, it was suggested by the UK Government that the word accident be removed from the name in a bid to deter non-emergency cases, though this was never taken up.
+It is also the term used in Hong Kong.
 Earlier terms such as 'casualty' or 'casualty department' were previously used officially and continue to be used informally.
 The same applies to 'emergency room', 'emerg', or 'ER' in North America, originating when emergency facilities were provided in a single room of the hospital by the department of surgery.

 Signage

 Regardless of naming convention, there is a widespread usage of directional signage in white text on a red background across the world, which indicates the location of the emergency department, or a hospital with such facilities.